98 Notable alumni of

 -

-Francisco Cuenca Rodríguez is a Spanish politician, member of the Spanish Socialist Workers' Party (PSOE), and mayor of Granada from 2016 to 2019.
-He became mayor after his predecessor, José Torres Hurtado from the opposing Partido Popular, resigned amid a corruption scandal.
-He is the current mayor of Granada since 2021.
+Francisco Cuenca Rodríguez is a Spanish politician who served as mayor of Granada from 2016 to 2019 and from 2021 to 2023.
+A member of the Spanish Socialist Workers' Party (PSOE), Cuenca first became mayor after his predecessor, José Torres Hurtado from the opposing Partido Popular (PP), resigned amid a corruption scandal.

 -